 US FDA, USA

-Leming Shi, PhD, Board Member, Chief Science Officer
+Leming Shi, PhD, Distinguished Scientist of the MAQC Society, Board Member, Chief Science Officer

 Fudan University, Shanghai, China